polkadot-js/api/substrate/extrinsics.md

   The dispatch origin for this call must be _Signed_.

-  Payment: `TipReportDepositBase` will be reserved from the origin account, as well as `TipReportDepositPerByte` for each byte in `reason`.
+  Payment: `TipReportDepositBase` will be reserved from the origin account, as well as `DataDepositPerByte` for each byte in `reason`.

   - `reason`: The reason for, or the thing that deserves, the tip; generally this will be   a UTF-8-encoded URL.